 Sad to say, but some homeowners are simply not using their laundry appliances to their full potential.
 As more and more people began seeking high-efficiency appliances, manufacturers began giving the people what they wanted.
 As a result, newer model washing machines and dryers are privy to a plethora of energy-saving features.

 Perhaps one of the most revolutionary changes made to washing machines and dryers arises in the form of sensors.
 For example, older-model dryers are usually set to operate for a certain length of time (ex: 60 minutes).
 Let’s say you set your dryer to run for 60 minutes, but your load of clothes is completely dry after 40 minutes.
 That means for 20 minutes, your dryer was in operation, when it didn’t have to be.

 However, newer dryers are usually outfitted with a special sensor that automatically detects when a load of laundry has been dried adequately enough.
 Upon reaching that level of dryness, the dryer will sense that the cycle is complete and the sensor will dictate for the dryer to cease operation.

 In looking at a modern washer, you might find a feature labeled as “Suds-Saver,” or something similar.
 This feature will save the sudsy water used in the first load of laundry and recycle it, using it again in the next load.
 Since the water will obviously have soap suds already in it, not only can you cut back on water consumption, but you can also cut back on detergent use.

-As you should easily be able to tell by now, if you got the itch to go green, it certainly does not have to be expensive.
+As you should easily be able to tell by now, if you have the itch to go green, it certainly does not have to be expensive.
 This article was actually meant to show you ways to adopt more sustainable habits in the home for little or no cost.
 At first glance, some of these practices may not seem like they will amount to anything substantial, but sometimes it’s the little things that matter, that add up, that create that warm “feel-good” sensation in knowing that we are part of the solution.